icrawler/LoveNoise/README.md

 Syntax is based on [Libnoise](http://libnoise.sourceforge.net/), another noise library written in C++.

 Currently only includes Simplex noise as its core noise function.
-Used for fractal and ridged-fractal noise.
+Used for all the other types of noise.

 Installation
 ------------